-There a number of opportunities to start trading stocks but from looking at whats out there this app presents the one of the best ways for newbies.
+There are a number of opportunities to start trading stocks but from looking at what’s out there this app presents one of the best ways for newbies.

 If you want to learn more about them then check out this MoneyBox app review here.

-While this one is for the UK if your from the US you could check out Acorns, which is very similar.
+While this one is for the UK if you are from the US you could check out Acorns, which is very similar.

 2. Flipping/Building Websites

-Then you can set up a business in a website that holds value and is bringing in a passive income each month.
+Then you can set up a business in making websites and then selling them for passive income each month.

 This is what is great about creating websites, is it is a virtual property of yours which unlike real estate doesn’t require as much money to invest.

-If you start your own website, you can start one from around $10, depending on the domain you choose.
+If you start your own website, you can start one for around $10, depending on the domain you choose.

 You can also get started by clicking here.

-But while that is the non-investment way you can invest on domains/websites out on the market with the intent of flipping them.
+But while that is the non-investment way you can invest in domains/websites out on the market with the intent of flipping them.

-If you see a website making ‘x’ amount you could purchase it, build it so its bringing more monthly revenue and sell it on for profit.
+If you see a website making ‘x’ amount you could purchase it, build it so its bringing more monthly revenue, and sell it for profit.